 Fire Warden or Fire Marshal?
-Some may say they are the same thing.
+In a lot of ways, there isn’t a lot of difference between them.
 Some may say that they employ one person to do both jobs.
 Hopefully, we can clear things up for you.

-The Fire Marshal is appointed to identify fire hazards at their workplace.
+The Fire Marshal identifies fire hazards at their workplace.
 The Fire Marshal reports the hazards to the appropriate person.
 They do this by conducting consistent assessments of the building.
-The fire marshal ensures that everyone leaves the building when the alarm is heard.
+The fire marshal ensures that everyone leaves the building during an evacuation.
 They must do this as quickly and as orderly as feasible.
-A responsible person ensures that security measures, such as closing fire-resistant safes, are carried out correctly whilst making sure the area is as safe as possible in the case of an emergency.
+A responsible person carries out security measures, such as closing fire-resistant safes.
+They will also make the area as safe as possible in the case of an emergency.

-A Fire Warden’s role is to make sure that the building is cleared and no one remains inside; this would be executed by carrying out a quick check and then a thorough role call at the fire assembly point.
-Once this is done it doesn’t end there; he/she must make sure no one enters the building in which the evacuation has occurred until it is declared safe.
+A Fire Warden’s role is to clear the building of people and no one remains inside; they would carry out a quick check and then a thorough role call at the fire assembly point.
+Once this is done it doesn’t end there; no one should enter the building in which they have evacuated has occurred until they declare it as safe.

-In some circumstances, a Fire Marshal is also trained to deal with bomb threat drills for emergencies that happen on-premises and what to do if this occurs outside as well.
+In some circumstances, a Fire Marshal also deals with bomb threat drills for emergencies that happen on-premises and what to do if this occurs outside as well.

 This course contains a half-day session involves three hours of classroom-based learning and practical session.

 Delivered by an ex-fire service officer or another suitably qualified person, the course allows delegates to try out different types of fire extinguishers in a simulated live fire.